BDO Ranger Guide, Builds, Skill Guide and more!

 What role does Ranger fulfill?

 Kind of.
-Depends on what are you aiming at.
+It depends on what are you aiming at.
 If you want to focus on grinding and PvE then this class is not for you.
 It’s extremely difficult to grind effectively at high-end areas beyond Desert Fogans for example.

 The class got extremely nerfed when it comes to PvP scenarios outside of 1v1 duels.
 Stamina nerfs really hit her hard.
 I can’t specify how many times, increased loss of stamina cost me a fight that would’ve decided some more important things that I was fighting for.